Levi's Stadium

-Levi's Stadium is a multi-purpose stadium in Santa Clara, California, United States, just west of San Jose in the San Francisco Bay Area.
-It has served as the home venue for the National Football League (NFL)'s San Francisco 49ers since 2014.
-The stadium is located approximately 40 mi south of San Francisco.
-It is named after Levi Strauss & Co., which purchased naming rights in 2013.
+Levi's Stadium is an outdoor stadium near the West Coast of the United States, located in Santa Clara, California, just west of San Jose in the San Francisco Bay Area.
+It has served as the home venue for the San Francisco 49ers of the National Football League (NFL) since 2014.
+Located approximately 40 mi south of San Francisco, it is named after Levi Strauss & Co., which purchased naming rights in 2013.

-In 2006, the 49ers proposed constructing a new stadium at Candlestick Point in San Francisco, the site of their erstwhile home, Candlestick Park.
+In 2006, the 49ers proposed constructing a new stadium at Candlestick Point in San Francisco, the site of Candlestick Park, their home since 1971.
 The project, which included plans for retail space and housing improvements, was claimed to be of great potential benefit to the nearby historically blighted neighborhood of Hunters Point.
 After negotiations with the city of San Francisco fell through, the 49ers focused their attention on a site adjacent to their administrative offices and training facility in Santa Clara.

 In June 2010, Santa Clara voters approved a measure authorizing the creation of the tax-exempt Santa Clara Stadium Authority to build and own the new football stadium and for the city to lease land to the authority.
 A construction loan raised from private investors was secured in December 2011, allowing construction to start in April 2012.
 Levi's Stadium opened on July 17, 2014.

-Levi's Stadium was the site of the Pac-12 Football Championship Game from 2014 through 2019 before moving to Allegiant Stadium in Paradise, Nevada.
+Levi's Stadium was the site of the Pac-12 Football Championship Game from 2014 through 2019, before moving to Allegiant Stadium in Paradise, Nevada.
 Previously, that game was played on the home field of the division winner possessing the better record.
-The stadium hosted WWE's WrestleMania 31 on March 29, 2015, Super Bowl 50 on February 7, 2016, and will host Super Bowl LX in 2026.
-The stadium also hosted the 2019 College Football Playoff National Championship, and will host multiple matches during the 2026 FIFA World Cup.
-Danny Miller is the stadium public address announcer and was honored by the National Football League with the pregame announcing duties for Super Bowl 50, an honor he will repeat at Super Bowl LX.
+The stadium hosted WWE's WrestleMania 31 on March 29, 2015, Super Bowl 50 on February 7, 2016, and Super Bowl LX on February 8, 2026.
+The stadium also hosted the 2019 College Football Playoff National Championship, and hosted six matches during the 2026 FIFA World Cup.

 Stadium design

-The stadium was designed by HNTB, an internationally renowned architectural firm, with a focus on creating a multi-purpose venue and with the fan experience and green technology as top priorities.
+The stadium was designed by architectural firm HNTB, with a focus on creating a multi-purpose venue and with the fan experience and green technology as top priorities.
 Civil engineering work was performed by Winzler & Kelly, which was acquired by GHD Group in 2011.
 Commissioning services were provided by Glumac.